ctf0/Seti_ST3/README.md

 ### Differences from the original

-- No file icon in the opened tabs.
+- No file icon in the opened tabs, ST lacks this.

 - Not as icon rich as the original because ST can't see anything other than Extensions ,and even thou its still hard to use the icon u want.

-- Some scopes have different colors in Atom like the (:) ,this is related to the tmLanguage file in ST. (i included an Atom version of the same ColorScheme i made for sublime , install it and test it on the included JS file to see the difference).
+- Some scopes have different colors in Atom like the (:) ,this is related to the tmLanguage file in ST. (i included an Atom version of the same ColorScheme i made for sublime , install it and test it with the included JS file to see the difference).

-- Current line number color ,ST lacks this.
+- Current line number color, ST lacks this.

 - Everything else is basically the same as the original except for some UI colors.